Current Status - Oregon

 Workplace Rights

 Oregon’s workplace laws are designed to give women stronger protections on the job, including requirements for equal pay and broad anti-discrimination safeguards.
 These rules make it easier for workers to challenge unfair pay or treatment.
-In recent years, the state has gone further by requiring more transparency around wages, with new disclosure rules coming online in 2026.
-The overall direction is clear: Oregon is working to close pay gaps and hold employers accountable.
+Beginning in 2026, new pay transparency rules require employers to disclose salary ranges in job postings and provide clearer wage information to employees.

 Violence & Safety